 The lead picture above, shows a typical Chrysler manifold pipe flange that had rusted away and needed replacing.
 Everything else was OK, so it made sense to just change the flange and not disturb the pipe..
 In order to do that the new flange was split in half with a hack saw for easy assembly.
 But before that happened, a length of pipe (two pieces) was drilled 3/8" and then brazed to either side of the new flange.
 If you look carefully you'll see the cut line through the flange, pipe and the brazing.
 The two halves were then positioned around the pipe and 3/8" bolts were installed through the halves to bring it back to its original shape.
 It is ready to now install, and bolt up to the manifold.

-The second picture shows a similar exhaust flange split using 3/8" nuts, to put it back together.
+The third picture shows a similar exhaust flange split using 3/8" nuts, to put it back together.